Carton22/WebXR_Interaction_Framework/README.md

 ![terminal](images/terminal.png)

-### Stream
+### How to open in the headset?

-1. Choose one of the network url (e.g. https://10.186.210.189:10086/)
+1. Choose one of the `Network` URLs (e.g. https://10.186.210.189:10086/)
 2. Open https://10.186.210.189:10086/ in Meta Quest Browser
-3. Run https://10.186.210.189:10086/stream.html on your desktop
-4. (Optional) run https://10.186.210.189:10086/desktop.html on your desktop
-5. In `stream.html`, connect and stream the webpage you choose
-6. In HMD, click `enter AR` button
+3. In HMD, click `enter AR` button
-7. Now you can enjoy this fantastic application🎉
+4. Now you can enjoy this fantastic application🎉
-8. Aim at the target point on the screen, pinch your hand, then you will see the emerging object.

-⚠️ **Warning**: Please do not open https://10.186.210.189:10086/ in desktop and HMD simultaneously
+5. Above is one default webxr application.
+You can also open `URL/handlers.html` (e.g.  https://10.186.210.189:10086/handlers.html) or  URL/freehand.html(e.g.  https://10.186.210.189:10086/freehand.html), then it will launch the corresponding webxr application.

 ### Feature